-Having a learning disability is not the reason for bedwetting.
+If your child has a learning disability, this is not the sole reason for bedwetting.
 This leaflet will explain why some children wet the bed, some of the lifestyle changes that can help and will outline some of the treatments that are available.